jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Be authentic about your diversity goals.</li></ul>

 ##	**Turning to Technology**
-Recruiters are turning to recruitment software to help them increase the efficiency of the process.
+Here are technological trends that recruiting professionals need to take advantage of in their quest to attracting the top talent:
-<ul><li>Most of the organizations are using some form of Applicant Tracking Systems.
+<ul><li>Recruiters are turning to recruitment software to help them increase the efficiency of the process.Most of the organizations are using some form of Applicant Tracking Systems.
 ATS help document employee records, and the associated recruitment history and activity.
 And most importantly, it helps ensure compliance under different state laws that government talent recruitment and onboarding processes.</li>
 <li>Hiring Managers are using Big data analysis to provide insights to businesses to make strategic hiring decisions.
 That means recruiters need to come up with, among others, talent intelligence strategies that makes use of data to make intelligent hiring decisions.</li>
 <li>Artificial intelligence is being used to take care of your most repetitive tasks like CV screening, searching candidates that match criteria like LinkedIn recruiter which is an AI enabled recruitment software.
 Other AI-based technologies – Chatbots – helps you respond to different candidate questions.
 AI helps reduce the workload, especially where you have to handle repetitive tasks.
 And, that simplifies your job, improves the general ‘customer’ experience and also leads to huge savings of time resource.</li></ul>

 ## **Hire the Best Fit when recruiting employees**
 “As Past Behavior is a predictor of future behavior”, it is best to look for proven record of applicants with good background in place of selecting potential candidates.
-Look out for the below traits in the applicants:
+Look out for the following traits in the applicants:
 <ul><li>Competency.</li>
 <li>Long Haul or commitment to the company.</li>
 <li>Team Player.</li>